rarityfund/raritybot/README.md

   -k KEYFILE, --keyfile KEYFILE
                         Path to encrypted keyfile
   -p PASSWORD, --password PASSWORD
                         Password to decrypt the keyfile.
 Be aware it will be available in plaintext in the shell history.
 Use of interactive login is preferable if possible.
-  --import-key          Import a private key which will be stored encrypted in `privatekeyencrypted.json`) --adventure-only      Only call adventure() and nothing else.
+  -i, --import-key      Import a private key which will be stored encrypted in `privatekeyencrypted.json`) -a [ACTIONS [ACTIONS ...]], --actions [ACTIONS [ACTIONS ...]]
+                        All actions to take.
+Will do everything by default.
+Select one or more from "list", "adventure", "levelup", "gold", "cellar"
+  -t TXMODE, --txmode TXMODE
+                        How transactions are processed. "legacy" to send them one by one and wait for the receipt each time. "batch" to send tx in batches and wait less often
 ```